-The front, back, and bottom of the drawers are made of pressed wood and the sides were plastic.
+The front, back, and bottom of the drawers are pressed wood, and the sides are plastic.
 Told you she was cheap 😉

 I saved the drawer fronts since I’d spent a lot of time painting her way back when.
-That was my first feeble attempt at hiding the fact that she was bent, battered, wonky, and broken.
+My first feeble attempt at hiding the fact that she was bent, battered, wonky, and broken.

-The drawer fronts were lined up neatly and glued together to form one big piece.
-Perforated metal strips with holes were screwed on to join all the drawer fronts together.
+Line the drawer fronts up neatly and glue them together to form one big piece.
+We used perforated metal strips with holes and screwed them on over the joins for extra hold.

-At this stage, the back of the “drawer door” looked like it could be used in Fort Knox 😀 Oh well, as they say in the classics “There’s nothing that a little paint won’t fix“.
+At this stage, the back of the “drawer door” looked like it came from Fort Knox 😀 Oh well, as they say in the classics “There’s nothing that a little paint won’t fix“.
 So we sprayed the back of the door black to help disguise the quick and dirty fix and then hung it on that little cupboard with two hinges.

 It’s still a little Fort Knoxish, but I’m okay with that.
 Maybe one day we’ll put one big piece of wood on the back, but for now, I’m just soooooo happy she lost those wobbly drawers.
 We added some shelves on the inside and voila; that cupboard with her broken drawers was fixed and ready for a game of hide and go seek 😀